-Verdict: I had always felt that Rose was somewhat lost in life, just sort of plodding along, that is until she met the Doctor.
-So overall she came out better.
+Overall: I had always felt that Rose was somewhat lost in life, just sort of plodding along, that is until she met the Doctor.
+So I believe she came out of the experience better.

 - Other than the obvious travelling through time and space with the Doctor, visiting new worlds, meeting new races and historical legends, I find it quite hard to find any other specific pros for Martha.

 - Firstly, throughout her travels Martha started to develop strong feelings toward the Doctor.
 However, it became clear to Martha, that the Doctor would never reciprocate these feelings.

 - In the episode The Poison Sky, Martha came face to face with her clone.
 Cloned by the Sontarans as a puppet.
 This concluded with the Martha clone dying in her arms.